Skip to main content

 Cracking is a Stress Relief Mechanism

-• Whether the stress is internal or external
+• Internal vs. External: Whether the stress is molded-in (residual) or applied by an outside force.

-• Whether the stress is static, intermittent, or cyclic
+• Static vs. Dynamic: Whether the load is constant, intermittent, or cyclic (fatigue).

-• Whether the stress is associated with loading in tension, compression, shear, or bending.
+• Loading Mode: Whether the material is reacting to tension, compression, shear, or bending.

 Cracking stress relief mechanism